EthanC2/Scrabble-Move-Calculator/README.md

 # Scrabble-Move-Calculator

 This C++ project is designed to calculate every possible move in the game Scrabble given a hand of tiles.
 This project uses the North American-based standard Scrabble dictionary
 TWL06, which can be found at https://www.wordgamedictionary.com/twl06/download/twl06.txt.
 I used the Linux curl command along with commandline I/O re-direction to create the file easily.
+If you have any questions regarding this project, please contact me at ecox@highpoint.edu.

 The file twl06.txt contains all 178,691 legal words from the North American Scrabble tournament.
 Each word is written entirely in lowercase and has its own line.